VellumGameDev/ExpanseEngine/CONTRIBUTING.md

-﻿# Contributing to ExpanseEngine™
+﻿# Contributing to ExpanseEngine

-Thank you for your interest in contributing to **ExpanseEngine™**!
+Thank you for your interest in contributing to **ExpanseEngine**!
 We welcome all contributions — from reporting bugs to submitting pull requests and improving documentation.

 ---